How much is my developer salary? What to research before you name a number out loud

 Rehearse your one-minute value story the same way you rehearse a technical answer.
 It should include scope, constraints, and outcomes-otherwise comp conversations feel like vibes.

-Ground pay intuition with the developer salary challenge, then pair a mock interview with the seniority and title you are targeting, and interview tests to keep fundamentals sharp.
+Ground pay intuition with the developer salary challenge, then pair a interview practice with the seniority and title you are targeting, and interview tests to keep fundamentals sharp.
 Confidence in loops supports confidence in comp talks.

 When a recruiter asks early, you can respond with a researched range and a question about level expectations-then return to your evidence story without apologizing for wanting clarity.